pulumi/docs/content/blog/pulumi-in-a-cloud-native-world/index.md

 ## Conclusion and Pulumi Cloud as an Off-the-Shelf Solution

-Many organizations are adopting a CNCF-based stack for their infrastructure needs.
-These teams require robust platforms to manage complex, distributed systems, enable developer self-service, ensure security and compliance, and streamline operations.
-While CNCF projects excel in various areas, there's often a gap in managing the entire infrastructure lifecycle programmatically.
+A lot of organizations are building their internal developer platforms using CNCF projects to fulfill the needs of their internal customers.
+The `KEBAP` stack provides a structured approach to integrate these technologies into an effective platform engineering solution.
+We also saw that Pulumi plays a crucial role in this stack by taking care of the management of the cloud infrastructure.

-Pulumi fills this critical role by seamlessly integrating with other CNCF projects in the Cloud Native ecosystem.
-This powerful combination creates a `KEBAP` stack, providing:
+This `KEBAP` stack offers several benefits, including:

 1. A secure, automated, and auditable environment
 2. Reproducible and programmable infrastructure-as-code